usmanmuhd/securedrop/docs/install.rst

    can add more later)
 -  The username of the system admin

+You can also, optionally, require that :doc:`daily notifications about the number of submissions <journalist>` received in the past 24h are sent via email so journalists know if it is worth checking the *Journalist Interface*.
+For this you will need:

+-  The journalist alerts GPG key
+-  The journalist alerts GPG key fingerprint
+-  The email address that will receive the journalist alerts

 You will have to copy the following required files to ``install_files/ansible-base``: